FintanMi/guitar-hub/README.md

     * Contains the links to the Home, Electric, Acoustic, Bass and Gallery pages and will be responsive on all devices
     * Users will be able to navigate easily between pages on different sized devices
 ![picture alt]

+  * Footer
+    * This section of the website contain the social media, email and phone information